 - Overseas promotion: Benefit from the British Council’s extensive network, including over 100 offices worldwide and the work of British Council ELT promotion staff in both the UK and overseas markets.

-- English UK membership: Accredited institutions are eligible for English UK membership, which gives them access to additional industry resources and networking opportunities to support growth and development in the competitive English language teaching market.
+- English UK membership: Accredited centres are eligible for English UK membership, which gives them access to additional industry resources and networking opportunities to support growth and development in the competitive English language teaching market.

 Eligibility